civitai/civitai/src/static-content/training/data-policy.md

 description: Info about how Civitai stores your data
 ---

-# Data Storage Policy
 ### General
-By default, uploaded content will be stored indefinitely with the exception input and output files related to model training that occurs from Civitai.
+By default, uploaded content will be stored indefinitely with the exception of input and output files related to model training that occurs from Civitai.

 ### Training Job Data Retention
 **Input Files (Training Datasets)**